 Why you’d want a custom path for search results

 You probably already have a good idea of why you’d want to add a custom path to your search result pages if you’re reading this article.
-Anyhow, here are some of the reasons that I had for separating search result pages in WordPress out from the base path shared with the front page and over to their own URL path:
+Anyhow, here are some of the reasons that I’d for separating search result pages in WordPress out from the base path shared with the front page and over to their own URL path:

 - A linkable site-search landing page for my site navigation menu